Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Markup by Attribute Adds 'Markup' to Attribute Terms =

-Markup by Attribute solves this problem by allowing you to add a markup (or markdown) to individual attribute terms.
+Markup by Attribute solves this problem by allowing you to add a markup (or markdown) to global attribute terms.
 If the attribute is 'color', then Markup by Attribute allows you to add "+5" to Blue while leaving Green and Yellow alone.
 When you set regular and sale prices, every blue product will be $5.00 more.

 Markup by Attribute: